 This was more than just a party however, with Jools and Syed also honouring their late father (Syed Abdul Hekim) and mother (Hussanara Chowdhury – Dolly) with the promotion of their charity The Dolly Foundation.

 Their father Syed will be well-known to many people in Cambridge as he founded the Taj Tandoori in the 1980’s – and, it turns out, he was the first person to bring a tandoori oven into Cambridge (at The Curry Queen, in 1980).
-As well as leaving them the legacy of the Taj itself their parents also sparked their devotion to their community and so they founded The Dolly Foundation, named for their mother, to continue their charitable legacies by helping the local community as well as aiming to fund orphanages, schools, and even build wells.
+As well as leaving them the legacy of the Taj, their parents also inspired their devotion to their community and so they founded The Dolly Foundation, named for their mother, to continue their charitable legacies by helping the local community, as well as aiming to fund orphanages, schools, and even build wells.

 Everything was done to a high standard (as you would expect from the team at the Taj).
 Even the canapés were absolutely out of this world and presented in a fun and accessible way which really fit into the mood and style of the evening.

 The Bhel Puri was presented in a cone which made it easy to eat while cha(a)ting away to guests (…sorry!).
 The fish pakoras were easily my favourite, which you can probably tell by the fact I was eating them so quickly…that I forgot to take any photos!
 Surely, a testament to Jools’ wizardry in the kitchen.

 For people who insist on an alcoholic drink, one of my favourite things about the Taj is it’s BYOB policy, which not only gives customers and guests more choice in what they drink in the restaurant, but also save customers money from oppressive pint prices across the city.
 For me, the mocktails were perfect to enjoy on this particular evening.